frankheat/offsecnotes/content/web/vulnerabilities/http request smuggling/index.md

 ```

 {{< hint style=notes >}}
-**Note**: to inject newlines into HTTP/2 headers, in burp use the Inspector to drill down into the header, then press the `Shift + Return` keys.
+To inject newlines into HTTP/2 headers, in burp use the Inspector to drill down into the header, then press the `Shift + Return` keys.
 {{< /hint >}}

 ---